jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 <img src="/assets/cnn/conv_layer2.png" style="border:none;width:50%">
 </div>

 Pooling is often used with a convolution layer.
 Therefore, we often consider it as part of the convolution layer rather than a separate layer.
-Other pooling like average pooling can be applied.
-However, for image classification, maximum pooling is more common.
+The most common configuration is the maximum pool with filter size 2 and stride size 2.
+Filter size of 3 and stride size 2 is less common.
+Other pooling like average pooling has been used but fall out of favor lately.
+As a side note, some researcher may prefer using striding in a convolution filter to reduce dimension rather than pooling.

 ### Multiple convolution layers